-Your comet isn't running anymore and you're back at your computer's normal terminal prompt.
-You now have a
+Your ship isn't running anymore and you're back at your computer's normal terminal prompt.
+If your ship is

 You've already used a standard library function to produce one value, in the dojo.
-Now that your comet is running again, let's try another.
+Now that your ship is running again, let's try another.
 Enter the number

 We won't show the

 ~zod:dojo>prompt from here on out.
 We'll just show the echoed command along with its result.

 > 17 17

 17 and it echoed the number back at you.
 This value is a 'noun'.
 We'll talk more about nouns in Chapter 1.2, but first let's write a very basic program.

 Generators are the most straightforward way to write Hoon programs.
 They are a concept in Arvo, and involve saving Hoon code in a